bapfeld/all_repri/README.md

 `git clone https://github.com/bapfeld/all_repri`

-If you prefer to clone it somewhere else, create an symbolic link in your .todop.actions.d directory to the all_repri binary.
+Alternatively clone it somewhere else and create an symbolic link in your .todo.actions.d directory to the all_repri binary.
+If you prefer to type e.g.
+`t repri` or `t rp` instead of `t all_repri`, just choose e.g. `repri` / `rp` as the file name of the symbolic link.

 ## Usage
 `t all_repri 2` shifts all prioritized items up two levels.